• Skip to main content

 1. Noisy

 Some pellet stove makes little noises, for which you may find it annoying.
 Two-component of a pellet stove are mainly responsible for this kind of irritating sound.
 One is the motor to combustion air and another one is blower fan.
-Sometimes the belt of blower fan makes the sound.
+Sometimes the belt of the blower fan makes the sound.
 The sound is not unbearable.
 After some days you will be adjusted with this sound.
-But, if you find the sound louder day by day, then it’s your manufacturer default.
+But, if you find the sound louder day by day, then it’s your manufacturer’s default.
 At that time, without any delay contact the customer care department of the manufacturer.

 2. Require Electricity

 Pellet stove requires a little bit of electricity to run.
-Fans, electric controller, and the pellet feeder need electricity to maintain the stove.
+Fans, electric controllers, and the pellet feeder need electricity to maintain the stove.
 It uses electricity worth 9$ per month.
 It will not run without electricity.
 Must reserve a backup power source to maintain when there will be no electricity.

 3. Complex

 Pellet stove has several parts that require regular maintenance.
-It has parts like motor, blower fan, temperature sensors, and hopper feed.
+It has parts like a motor, blower fan, temperature sensors, and hopper feed.
 They need some annual or monthly maintenance and you may find them very complex.
 It may cost a handsome amount of money.

 4. Costly If Fuel Supply Is Not Available

 The price of pellet sometimes looks expensive.
-Those who live in rural areas cannot get the regular supply of fuel.
+Those who live in rural areas cannot get a regular supply of fuel.
 Places like those have higher prices of the pellet.
 If you buy pellet on a 40 lbs bag, may cost you more money.
 Always buy in a bulk to save some money.

 5. Plastic Bags

 Every time you buy pellets in a 40 lbs bag, you will get a plastic bag.
 So if you buy on a regular basis you will get a lot of plastic bags.
 Plastics are not very suitable for our environments.
 You can’t decompose plastic without burning it.
 Burning plastic bags may produce many dangerous gases that are the root of causing global warming.
-Also plastic is the main culprit of causing water and soil pollution.
+Also plastic is the main culprit causing water and soil pollution.

 Reference: https://www.sciencedirect.com/science/article/pii/S187802961630158X